Tuesday, September 05, 2023

 Riverside camping

-If you're looking for riverside camping, check out the campground map here.
+If you're looking for riverside camping, check out the campground map when you go to book a site.
 There are four riverside sites with power + water (248-251,) and the rest (252-275) are non-serviced.
 Site 248 is directly beside the beach.
 Each site upwards gets further away from the sand (though you're still beside the river or the inner lagoon.)

 You must have an RV or trailer to camp in one of the "pink" sites with services.
 You can't claim a prime serviced site and put up a tent on it.